YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLNOCREATE
 -------------------

-JNLNOCREATE, Journal file xxxx not created
+JNLNOCREATE, Journal file jjjj not created

-MUPIP Error: This indicates that MUPIP could not create journal file xxxx.
+MUPIP/Run Time Error: This indicates that MUPIP could not create journal file jjjj.

 Action: Review the accompanying message(s) for additional information.